SystemsApproach/tcpcc/design.rst

 * **Assumption of Balance:** Inter-mechanism interactions often have some bias, but a fairness metric cannot tell whether the outcome is biased for or against the status quo.
-It makes a difference in terms a deployability whether a new mechanism B takes a larger share of bandwidth than legacy mechanism A or leaves a larger share for A to consume: the former might elicit complaints from legacy users of A, where the latter would not.
+It makes a difference in terms of deployability whether a new mechanism B takes a larger share of bandwidth than legacy mechanism A or leaves a larger share for A to consume: the former might elicit complaints from legacy users of A, where the latter would not.
 Jain’s Fairness